archer-v/gdrive_sget/README.md

 # gdrive_sget
-Simple unix utility to download shared files from google drive.
+Simple Unix utility to download public shared files from google drive by file URL or file ID.
-This is a bash script using curl and some postprocessing logic.
+You can't dowload files from Google Drive just using wget or curl.This is a bash script using curl and some additional logic to automate cookies and errors processing while downloading

-You can use it to download public shared files without any Google Drive interactive authorization or OAuth tokens
+You can use it to download public Google Drive's shared files without Google Drive API usage and OAuth tokens

 ### Usage
 **./gdrive_sget (URL|fileID) [filename_write_to]**